 Young people are prone to make mistakes.
 That’s part of learning.
 And part of being young.
 Will cannabis really influence that?
 Maybe, but significantly less than alcohol’s influence – which they’re certainly consuming in defiance of the legal drinking age.

 So, cannabis may damage young, developing minds, it may negatively impact young people’s ability to drive, and it may lead them to make unwise decisions.
 In all fairness, these are three valid reasons to raise the legal age for cannabis.

 Should We Raise The Legal Age For Cannabis?

 The final argument, when it comes to plant-based laws, is that governments shouldn’t be able to dictate plant consumption.
 Furthermore, it should be every person’s right to dictate the state of their consciousness so long as they are not harming other people.
 So, the question, “should we raise the legal age for cannabis use?” is incorrectly framed.

-To disagree with the premise, there should be no legal age for cannabis and no illegal age for cannabis.
+To disagree with the premise, what if there were no legal age for cannabis and no illegal age for cannabis?
 If we’ve learned anything from prohibition, they’re likely to try cannabis anyway.
 Moreover, giving them access to legal, regulated cannabis is actually healthier.
 They’re less likely to overindulge and they won’t be exposed to illicit, potentially “cut” cannabis stock.
 So, it may be safer to educate them about risks of young consumption, appropriate doses, and how to judge their reactions to cannabinoid ratios.